 Cruise past magnificent limestone bluffs and blue herons wading on the shoreline as you listen to captivating stories about Waco’s history and its people on one of two tours of the Brazos River.
-Get out on the water with Waco Tours’ River Cruise Tour, a 2.5-hour jaunt that gives you the chance to admire the scenery and wildlife.
-Go on Waco River Safari & Tours’ Scenic/Historical Cruise and you’ll have all the time you need to see beavers, deer, herons, and even turtles as you explore the river for about two hours.
+Get out on the water with Waco Tours’ River Cruise Tour, a 2-hour and 15-minute peaceful, informative experience on the Brazos River.
+See beautiful landscape and wildlife and get a taste of Waco's history and its people.

 Breathe in all the fresh air, soak up the sun under a wide-open blue sky, and enjoy the quiet embrace of solitude as you float on Lake Waco.
 Covering nearly 80,000 acres, the sprawling lake is an easy-to-reach escape from the hustle and bustle of city life.
 One of the best ways to experience it for yourself is by renting (or bringing your own) boat or personal watercraft and exploring the vast, tree-lined coastline.
-Book a pontoon boat from Sunset Watercraft Rentals for a leisurely float with friends, family, and a cooler of your favorite kind of beverage.
-For more of an adrenaline rush, rent a jet ski or ski boat rental from Waco Lake Rentals.
+You can rent a pontoon boat from Waco Lake Rentals.

 Regardless of the kind of experience you’re looking for, you’ll discover that Lake Waco is about as quiet and uncrowded as it gets.
 Savor a day of rest, relaxation, and all the sunshine you can handle, and stick around for one of Lake Waco’s spectacular sunsets.
 Although you could spend a full weekend here, there’s much more to do and see outdoors in the Heart of Texas.